RutledgePaulV/newrelic-clj/readme.md

 ## Rationale

 NewRelic's APM agent instruments many Java libraries to capture observability data simply by running their JVM agent.
-Unfortunately, the APM agent is not particularly "Clojure Aware" and it relies on Java Annotations or XML pointcuts to instrument custom code.
+Unfortunately, the APM agent is not particularly "Clojure Friendly" as it relies on Java Annotations or XML pointcuts to instrument custom code.
 This library seeks to bridge the gap and make working with NewRelic from Clojure easier and more idiomatic.